brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 Although you can assign permissions sets directly to users, it's usually more manageable to assign permissions to _groups_ of users.
-To create a group, head over to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon), select Groups in the left nav, and click the "Create group"
+To create a group, head over to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon), select Groups in the left nav, and click the "Create group" button, as shown in the following image:
-button:

 ![Groups in the IAM Identity Center](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-groups.png)

 On the next page, you need to configure the group details, such as the group name and description.
-For the purposes of this tutorial, give the group the name `admins`, as you'll be assigning this group the `AdministratorAccess` permission set you created earlier:
+For the purposes of this tutorial, give the group the name `admins`, as shown in the following image, as you'll be assigning this group the `AdministratorAccess` permission set you created earlier:

 ![Configure the group details](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-group-details.png)

 For now, skip adding any users to the group, and click the "Create group" button.
-This will take you back to the groups page, where you should see your newly-created `admins` group:
+This will take you back to the groups page, where you should see your newly-created `admins` group, as shown below:

 ![The newly-created admins group](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-newly-created-group.png)

-Click on your newly-created `admins` group, select the "AWS accounts" tab, and click the "Assign accounts" button:
+Click on your newly-created `admins` group, select the "AWS accounts" tab, and click the "Assign accounts" button, as shown in the following image:

 ![Assign accounts to your newly-created admins group](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-group-accounts.png)

-On the next page, grant admin access to one or more AWS accounts by selecting those AWS accounts (e.g., such as the one you may have created in the pre-requisites section), and then selecting the `AdministratorAccess` permission set:
+On the next page, grant admin access to one or more AWS accounts by selecting those AWS accounts (e.g., such as the one you may have created in the pre-requisites section), and then selecting the `AdministratorAccess` permission set, as shown in the following image:

 ![Grant admin access to your AWS account](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-group-assign-accounts.png)